 The most popular used EVs in the UK are the Nissan Leaf, BMW i3 and Renault Zoe.

 If buying a used electric car, the most important part to check is the battery.
 If it’s defective, it can be expensive to replace.
-New EVs come with a car warranty that covers the battery for a period of time or set mileage.
+Meanwhile, new EVs come with a car warranty that covers the battery for a period of time or set mileage.
 This can range from 5 to 8 years or up to 60,000 miles, whichever comes first.
-Before buying a used EV, you should look for models which are still within their warranty period so that your car is protected in case of a breakdown.
+So before buying a used EV, you should look for models which are still within their warranty period so that your car is protected in case of a breakdown.

 If you’re looking to buy an electric car, there are quite a few options and manufacturers to choose from in 2020: